Hazard Analysis Services

 - ANSI/ISA 84.00.01-2004 (IEC61511-Mod) – Application of Safety Instrumented Systems (SIS) for Process Industries

-In addition to the Hazard and Operability (HAZOP) Studies and Layer of Protection Analyses (LOPA) that provide direct input into the Risk Assessment phase of the safety life-cycle and definition of Safety Integrity Level (SIL) targets, Risk Management Professionals also offers SIL Verification services.
-Risk Management Professionals recognizes that higher SIL ratings require that the function be that much more reliable and available at all times.
+Risk Management Professionals offers SIL Verification services and recognizes that higher SIL ratings require that the function be that much more reliable and available at all times.
 The SIL Verification calculations demonstrate that the design of the Safety Instrumented Function (SIF) meets the specified integrity requirement.

 Other Risk Assessment Methodologies